treeverse/lakeFS/CODE_OF_CONDUCT.md

 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members
+* Refraining from using Foul language or any other demeaning signs
+* Providing compatiability to our rules and regulations

 Examples of unacceptable behavior by participants include: